mv740/PoolMonitor_Particle/README.md

 # PoolMonitor_Particle

-Reused my previous code from https://github.com/mv740/PoolMonitor but on a particule board
+Reused my previous code from https://github.com/mv740/PoolMonitor but on a [particle board](https://store.particle.io/?product=particle-photon)

 ##important
 include these two library in your app